 Criminal defense lawyers perform a critical role in the American criminal justice system.
 These attorneys have a duty to ensure that those accused of crimes have their rights protected and receive a fair trial.
 While representing and defending those charged with crimes, Colorado defense attorneys are on the front lines daily.
 Therefore, they are in the best position to recognize the problems that exist within the criminal justice system and know what it will take to fix those issues.

 Those facing criminal charges should contact the experienced Fort Collins defense attorneys at Gerash Steiner Blanton, P.C.
 The attorneys at our office play a vital role in protecting the interests of those accused of crimes in Colorado.
 Our attorneys represent individuals facing felonies and misdemeanors from initial hearings to appeals.
-Contact our office at 720-821-6362 to learn how we can help you.
+Contact us online or call our office at 720-821-6362 to learn how we can help you.

 The Colorado Criminal Court System